Building an Open AIBOM Standard in the Wild: Lessons Learned and the Road Ahead

 \subsection{Lessons Learned}

-~ \textbf{Present Work-in-Progress Early and Solicit Feedback Often.} Public presentations of early drafts, in formal venues such as OSS Summit sessions (see Section~\ref{sec:external_feedback}) and other WGs provided critical feedback between mid-2022 and 2024.
+~ \textbf{Present work-in-progress early and solicit feedback often.} Public presentations of early drafts, in venues such as Open Source Summit (OSS) sessions (see Section~\ref{sec:external_feedback}) and other WGs provided critical feedback between mid-2022 and 2024.
 This early engagement not only strengthened the evolving standard but also built practitioner trust and buy-in.
 Feedback from outside our WG often prompted significant design changes.
-For instance, input from the OpenChain WG led to the introduction of a \texttt{standardsCompliance} field to capture which standards an AI model or dataset already adheres to, which is a key requirement for audits.
-A question during an OSS NA Vancouver panel about the queryability of fields such as \texttt{energyConsumption} and \texttt{metrics} prompted us to replace free-form text with structured types.
-Similarly, discussions at OSS Summit Japan 2022 revealed that tracking AI and data lineage separately would complicate adoption, leading us to merge them into a unified \texttt{dataCollectionProcess} field.
-Based on our experience, in line with previous studies~\cite{eujrc}, we suggest that continuous, feedback-driven development is not merely advantageous but essential for open standards in fast-moving domains like AI.
+For instance, input from the OpenChain WG led to the introduction of a \texttt{standardsCompliance} field to capture standards an AI model or dataset already adheres to, which is a key requirement for audits.
+A question during an OSS North America 2023 panel about the queryability of fields such as \texttt{energyConsumption} and \texttt{metrics} prompted us to replace free-form text with structured types.
+Similarly, discussions at OSS Japan 2022 revealed that tracking AI and data lineage separately would complicate adoption, leading us to merge them into a unified \texttt{dataCollectionProcess} field.
+Based on our experience, in line with previous studies~\cite{eujrc}, we suggest that continuous feedback-driven development is not only advantageous but essential for open standards in fast-moving domains like AI.

-\textbf{Prioritize Adoption Over Comprehensiveness.}~ Early drafts that attempted to capture every conceivable detail of an AI system consistently faced pushback from practitioners.
+\textbf{Prioritise adoption over comprehensiveness.}~ Early drafts that attempted to capture every conceivable detail of an AI system consistently faced pushback from practitioners.
 Most organisations simply do not maintain information at that level of granularity, and \textit{a standard that demands it becomes impractical}~\cite{jespersen1995posix, isaak2005posix}.
-A similar pattern is evident with model cards, which prescribe numerous fields, and as a consequence, over 60\% of models and 70\% of datasets on Hugging Face lack a complete model card~\cite{Use_5_stalnaker2025ml,oreamuno2024state}.
+A similar pattern is evident with model cards, which prescribe numerous fields; over 60\% of models and 70\% of datasets on Hugging Face lack a complete model card~\cite{stalnaker2025ml,oreamuno2024state}.
 Several prior studies document similar resistance to heavyweight standards~\cite{pfleeger2002evaluating,schmidt2000implementing}.
+Another responsible AI field study reports an organisation expressing ``a real fear that they may adopt principles that they cannot uphold in practice''~\cite{ruster2025gaps}.